softlayer/githubio_source/content/go/server.go.md

 func main() {

-	//Shows all servers in the account.
+	// Shows all servers in the account. listServers()
-	listServers()

-	//Shows all available packages to order/create a Bare Metal server. listServerPackages()
+	// Shows all available packages to order/create a Bare Metal server. listServerPackages()

-	//Shows just billing hourly packages to order/create a Bare Metal server. listServerPackagesHourly()
+	// Shows just fast provision packages to order/create a Bare Metal server. listServerPackagesFastProvision()

-	//Shows the items within the package
-	packageKeyname := "DUAL_E52600_V4_12_DRIVES"
+	// Shows available locations for the package and the items within the package. packageKeyname := "DUAL_E52600_V4_12_DRIVES"
-	listItemsByPackageKeyname(packageKeyname)
+	listPackageDetais(packageKeyname)

+	// Function to create a hardware server, it contains an example that could use as a template,
+	// so changing the values within the example we can order a different server,
+	// the functions provided above,
-	//Function to create a hardware server, it contains an example to build an order for Bare Metal Server. serverCreate()
+	// helps to get all available values to build an order for Bare Metal Server. serverCreate()

 	//Shows some details for a Bare Metal Server. hostname := "server-hostname"
-	serverId := getServerId(hostname)
-	serverDetails(serverId)
+	serverDetails(hostname)

-	//Edit some parameters for a server, just uncomment hostname and domain if you want to update them. paramsToEdit := Dictionary{
+	// Edit some parameters for a server, just uncomment hostname and domain if you want to update them. paramsToEdit := Dictionary{
 		"Notes": "My golang note",
 		//"Hostaname": "NewHostname",
 		//"Domain": "NewDomain",
 	}

-	hostname = "server-hostname-to-edit"
+	hostname = "server-hostname"
 	editServer(hostname, paramsToEdit)

-	//Cancel a Bare Metal Server.
+	// Cancel a bare metal server.
+	// To make sure the server specified to cancel is the one you want
-	hostname = "server-hostname-to-cancel"
+	// verify that the identifier passed to cancelServer is correct. hostname = "server-hostname-to-cancel"
-	serverId = getServerId(hostname)
+	serverId := getServerId(hostname)
 	cancelServer(serverId)
 }

 /**